 Hurricane Season is Here.
 Be Prepared.

-Hurricane season is here, running through November 30th.
+Hurricane season runs from June 1st through November 30th.
 If you live in an area that’s prone to these devastating storms, it’s important to take some time now to prepare.
 From stocking up on supplies to creating an evacuation plan, read on for everything you need to do to get ready for hurricane season.

-The 2023 Atlantic hurricane season is expected to be “near normal,” scientists from the National Oceanic and Atmospheric Administration have predicted.
+The 2024 Atlantic hurricane season is expected to be “Above Normal,” scientists from the National Oceanic and Atmospheric Administration have predicted.

-While an average year is expected, officials say it is never too early to prepare for a storm.
+With an above-normal season expected, officials say now is the time to prepare for a storm.

 Here are some tips on what you should do as hurricane season gets underway.